sourcemint/smi/README.md

 Installing Dependencies
 -----------------------

+By calling `smi` directly from the command-line:

 	smi install

+A typical approach is to integrate it into the installation procedure of an existing `npm` package which can be done as follows.

+`package.json`

+	{
+		"dependencies": {
+			"smi.cli": "~0.4.0"
+		},
+		"scripts": {
+			"install": "./node_modules/.bin/smi install"
+		}
+	}

 TODO
 ====

   * Wrap various third party installers (e.g. `bower`, `composer`)
+  * Resolve version selectors into release streams
   * Write install history
   * Write more meta data
   * Cleanup